-typical airfield is composed of a runway as well as two (or one) parallel
+typical airfield is composed of a runway for takeoffs and landings as well as two (or one) parallel

-taxiing lanes.
-The angle of the connecting lanes between the runway
+taxiing lanes (taxiway).
+Connecting lanes between the runway

-and the taxiing lanes permits the quick exit from the runway for planes
+and the taxiing lanes usually have an angle permitting the quick exit from the runway for planes

 that have just landed.
-Two of three exiting options are provided per
+Modern airfield designs provide two of three exiting options per

 landing direction depending of the plane's size.
 A small aircraft will